 How Much Land Do You Need for a Horse?

 Hey there, my fellow horse lovers and owners!
 Some of you board, and some of you keep your horses on your very own property.
 If you’re like me, you board and dream of keeping your horses at your home, so you can see them whenever you want.
+While it’s an actual dream of mine to make an apple pie in the kitchen with my horse (we all have goals - please don’t judge mine), we don’t have the space quite yet!
+This begs the question: how much land do you need for a horse?

 A good friend of mine recently took on her local zoning board in an attempt to get them to consider zoning her home for livestock, and I have to say, until then it never occurred to me how much actually goes into keeping your horse, or horses, at home.